zepedrocosta/Backup-UNRAID-NAS/README.md

 1. Install the Rclone and User Scripts plugins in the apps tab.
 Make sure you install the plugin and not the docker app.

 2. Create both remotes using the `rclone config` command in the terminal.
 In case you want to manually edit the config file you can do it in this location: `/boot/config/plugins/rclone`.
-There you will find the `.rclone.conf` file.
-I configured mine like [`this`](.rclone.conf).
+There you will find the [`rclone.conf`](.rclone.conf) file.

+3. Get all the directories that you want to sync to AWS

 ## Biography